Society of Joseon

 Korean scene in a painting from the 18th century.
 Elite Korean women used pearl powder to whiten faces.
 These are gisaeng, two listening politely to the music and one (bottom left) in discussion with two hatted yangban men.
 She is smoking a long pipe.
 Food is brought by two serving women for the seated yangban.
 Yangban men were not permitted to see the wives of other yangban.

 Society in the Joseon dynasty was built upon Neo-Confucianist ideals, namely the three fundamental principles and five moral disciplines.
 There were four classes: the yangban nobility, the "middle class" jungin, sangmin, or the commoners, and the cheonmin, the outcasts at the very bottom.
 Society was ruled by the yangban, who constituted 10% of the population and had several privileges.
 Slaves were of the lowest standing.

 During this period, the clan structure became stricter and bloodline was of utmost importance.
 Family life was regulated by law, strictly enforcing Confucian rituals.
 Compared to Goryeo practices before, marriage rituals were restructured and aggravated.
 Noblemen could have only one wife and several concubines but their children born from commoner or slave concubines were considered illegitimate and denied any yangban rights.

 The roles and rights of women were reduced compared to previous eras in Korean history.
 Yangban women were completely hidden from the outer world and every woman had to conform to Confucian ideals of purity, obedience, chastity and faithfulness.
 Women were subjects of male dominance throughout their lives, obliged to listen to their fathers, husbands, fathers-in-law and firstborn sons.
 Homes were divided into male and female quarters to separate the sexes.

+Life within the social hierarchy of the Joseon dynasty was not only structured, but deeply felt in everyday experiences.
+Although society was divided into distinct classes such as the yangban, commoners, and enslaved people, these divisions shaped nearly every aspect of daily life, including occupation, housing, clothing, and even personal relationships.
+Opportunities for upward mobility were beyond limited, and most individuals were expected to remain within the social status they were born into.
+As a result, social position often determined not just one’s economic stability, but also one’s sense of identity and belonging within the broader community.